ansys/pyensight/doc/source/calc_functions.rst

 .. note::
     To compute fluid shear stress:

     #.
-Use Gradient function on velocity to obtain Velocity Grad variable in the 3D part(s) of
+Use Gradient function on velocity to obtain Velocity Grad variable in the 3D parts of
        interest.

     #.
 Create a clip part or extract the outer surface of the part using part extract
-       (create a 2D part from the 3D part(s) used above) a surface on which you wish to see the fluid shear stress.
+       (create a 2D part from the 3D parts used above) a surface on which you wish to see the fluid shear stress.

     #.
 Compute Fluid Shear variable (on the 2D surface).